Naumanullah

-Naumanullah (born 20 May 1975) is a Pakistani cricketer.
+Naumanullah (born 20 May 1975) is a Pakistani cricketer who played one match for the Pakistan national cricket team.
 He is a right-handed batsman and occasional right-arm off-spin bowler.

 Having made his first-class debut for Hyderabad in 1995, he has represented the various teams of neighbouring Karachi in regional cricket since 1998, as well as National Bank of Pakistan and Redco Pakistan Limited.
 Playing for National Bank of Pakistan, he was named best batsman in the 2007–08 Quaid-e-Azam Trophy.

 Naumanullah first played for Pakistan A in 2000, before making his One Day International debut against Bangladesh in 2008.
 He scored five runs in a 150-run victory.